This page provides some details about the Dao people. They are one of the 54 groups of people in Vietnam.

 The Dao worship their ancestors called Ban Ho.
-Two forms of matrilocals exist, a temporary matrilocal and permanent matrilocal.
+Two forms of matrilocal exist, a temporary matrilocal and permanent matrilocal.
 Their funerals reflect many ancient customs.
 In some regions, Dao people cremated dead people from 12 years old.
-The houses are either on stilts, level with the ground, or half on stilts and half on beaten earth.
+The houses are either on stilts, level with the ground, or half on stilts and a half on beaten earth.

 Dao language belongs to the Mong-Dao Group.
 The Dao have long used Chinese writings (but pronounced in the Dao way) called Nom Dao (Dao Demotic Script).

 The attire of the Dao men consists of trousers and short vests.
 Women’s attire is more diversified and is often decorated with many traditional motifs.

 The Dao mainly live off of rice cultivation and by growing subsidiary crops.
 Sideline occupations include weaving, carpentering, blacksmithing, paper making and vegetable oil production.